evrone/dev_must_have/README.md

 # Rails development must have gems

-Meta gem for essention gem for use in development environment
+Meta gem for essential gem for use in development environment

 # Gems list